neijrr/nextcloud_passwords_handbook_ru/Administrators/Legacy-Migration.md

 ### Known Issues
 ###### Shared passwords are not shown
-This is due to the way shares work in Passwords for Nextcloud.
+This is due to the way shares work in Passwords.
 The shared passwords will be added to the receivers account by a background cron job.
 If you want to speed up the process, execute the cron jobs manually
 ```bash